mattjennings/merlyn/examples/javascript/README.md

 # JavaScript Example

-This is an example of using Merlin with JavaScript.
+This is an example of using Merlyn with JavaScript.

 ```
 npm install